nubsuki/PteroPal/README.md

 This project is provided for personal use and is distributed "as-is."
 Please make sure to back up your files before using.

 ---

-Let me know if you need any more modifications!